oracle-livelabs/database/ahf/ahf-Insights/ahf-commands/common.md

 2. Run compliance checks on-demand for only the Database Administrator (DBA) Checks.
     Compliance can also be run on demand with `ahfctl compliance`

+> Note: This command can take a number of minutes to run so you might want to come back to these given time at the end.

     ```
     <copy>
     ahfctl compliance -profile dba